msztolcman/smtpc/README.md

 * Easy build email message as `text/plain`, `text/html` or full MIME message (`multipart/alternative`)
 * Handle SMTP authentication, SSL and TLS
+* Profiles allows you to use predefined SMTP servers
 * Allow use different from/to email addresses for SMTP session and email headers
-* Allow to specify own headers
+* Allow specifying own headers
-* Allow to use particular IP address in case when your host has more then one
+* Allow using particular IP address in case when your host has more then one
 * It's all Python!

 Installation